microbiome/OMA/14-microbiome-diversity.md

 ## Residuals 42  0.158 0.00376
 ```

-In our example, the groups have similar dispersions, and PERMANOVA is
+In our example, the groups have similar dispersion, and PERMANOVA is
 an appropriate choice for comparing community compositions.

 ## Further reading

-In certain settings beta diversities might be used to group samples without
+In certain settings, beta diversities might be used to group samples without
 prior knowledge.
 For this we want to point to excellent resources on
 [how to extract information from the clusters](http://bioconductor.org/books/release/OSCA/clustering.html).